MicrosoftDocs/VBA-Docs/api/Publisher.TextRange.InsertSymbol.md

 ## Remarks

-If you do not want to replace the range or selection, use the  [TextRange.Collapse method (Publisher)](Publisher.TextRange.Collapse.md) before you use this method.
+If you do not want to replace the range or selection, use the **[Collapse](Publisher.TextRange.Collapse.md)** method before you use this method.

 ## Example

 This example inserts a double-headed arrow at the cursor.

 ```vb
 Sub Insert Arrow()